James4Ever0/notes/Manual And Automatic Video Creation.md

 ---

-Link your live streaming workspace with the live streaming platform and streaming time, create a more accurate perspective about your actural impact.
+Link your live streaming workspace with the live streaming platform and streaming time, create a more accurate perspective about your actural impact to the audience.